kitschpatrol/tldraw-cli/readme.md

 Mirrors the `tldraw open` CLI command.

-> [!CAUTION]
+> [!IMPORTANT]
-> Passing a local .tldr file with the `location: 'remote'` option will upload and share your sketch on tldraw\.com.
+> Due to recent tldraw.com requirements to login before sharing a sketch, opening a _local_ .tldr file with the `location: 'remote'` option is no longer supported.

 ```tsx
 async function tldrawOpen(